OrigamiWaterLab/OWL300/Gasket Design.md

-# Gasket
+# Gasket Design

-1. The gasket's function is to prevent leakage through the outer seams of the OWL300.
+The gasket's function is to prevent leakage through the outer seams of the OWL300.
 To prevent leaks, the gasket is evenly compressed with angle aluminum angle.
 The gasket itself is an elastomer that can deform into uneven shapes to prevent leakage.
 For a gasket to work properly, it needs to be compressed sufficiently and evenly given the gasket material, loading conditions, and other design criteria.

 ## Design